 app.yamlfiles for different environments (and, I guess, commit them all to the repository?) (same link).

-app.yaml file from a template during the build process.
+app.yaml file from template file during the build process.
 At that moment we used Google Cloud Build as a build server for CI/CD, but quickly moved to GitLab CI since Cloud Build does not support environment variables either.

 To be fair, I should mention that Cloud Build supports "substitutions", which are remotely similar to environment variables.
 Unfortunately, the only way to pass substitutions to the build job is through command line arguments, which means managing environment variables somewhere outside.
 And this brings us back to the original problem...